-The Governing Body had considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However, the governors have appointed Mr Mike Swallow of the Governing Body to fulfil the role of Responsible Officer.
-The Responsible Officer's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-Mr Swallow was appointed in January 2012 and reported the findings of his initial visits to the Governing Body at its meeting on 30th April 2012.
+The Board of Governors has considered the need for a specific internal audit function and has decided monitoring and annual review of the Internal Financial Control checklist and Risk Register by the Audit Committee and not to appoint an internal auditor.
+However, the trustees have appointed Mr Mike Swallow, a trustee, as Responsible Officer (RO)

+The RO's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+On a quarterly basis the RO reports to the Board of Governors on the operation of the systems of control and on the discharge of the Board of Governors financial responsibilities.

+Governance Statement (continued)